August 5, 2021

 The next two seasons of The Walking Dead took a fresh turn after the lengthy battle with the Saviors.
 Daryl, Carol, and Michonne take center stage.
 Rick’s daughter Judith grows into a competent zombie-slayer after a time jump in season nine, expertly wielding both katana and revolver.
 Guns grow less prominent as ammo runs dry, and that in turn makes the new villains, the enigmatic Whisperers, all the more terrifying.

 The eleventh and final chapter of The Walking Dead looks set to feature a new antagonist, bring back some old fan favorites, and wrap up the story with an expansive 24 episode mega-season.
+Will Rick Grimes and his iconic gun return to the Walking Dead?
 Even after the iconic series draws to a conclusion, its two companion shows, Fear The Walking Dead and The Walking Dead: World Beyond, promise to continue the post-apocalyptic zombie adventure for years to come.

 Please login to post a comment.